bookofproofs/bookofproofs.github.io/_sources/history/18th-century.md

 : One of the most versatile mathematicians of all time.
 He made enormous contibutions to a wide range of mathematics and physics and left extensive works on curves, series, variation calculus, calculus, geometry, algebra, and on diverse topics of technology, mechanics, optics, and astronomy.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Riccati_Vincenzo/">Vincenzo Riccati</a>
+: An Italian Jesuit who worked on hyperbolic functions.

 ### 1709
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Riccati_Giordano/">Giordano Riccati</a>